New York City Schools Offering Calculus Classes

 Bachelor of Science in Applied Mathematics

-The curriculum for this program is similar to the one in pure mathematics and requires 3 courses in calculus.
-Students also pursue topics such as applied mathematical computation and statistics, differential equations, and modeling.
+The curriculum for this program is similar to the one in pure mathematics and requires three courses in calculus.
+Students also pursue topics such as applied mathematical computation and statistics, differential equations, and probability theory.
 Additional degree components include a 2-course specialization in financial mathematics or a 4-credit study in mathematical statistics.

 Master of Science in Mathematics

-Students who pursue this 30-credit, flexible program must complete undergraduate coursework in calculus and linear algebra.
-The curriculum includes 3 required courses in subjects like complex and real variables, modern algebra, topology, and stochastic processes.
-The remainder of the program is elective-based and allows students to choose up to 18 credits in advanced mathematics and a maximum of 12 credits in related disciplines.
+Students who pursue this 32-credit, flexible program must complete undergraduate coursework in calculus and linear algebra.
+The curriculum includes three required courses in subjects like complex and real variables, modern algebra, topology, and stochastic processes.
+The remainder of the program is elective-based and allows students to choose up 20 credits in advanced mathematics.
 While a thesis and proficiency in a foreign language are not required, students must take an oral or a written exam.

 CUNY Hunter College